 The inner port can currently be accessed through the Pierre Vandamme Lock.
 The Flemish Government, City of Bruges and Port of Antwerp-Bruges are working towards the construction of a second lock to improve nautical access to the inner port as part of the Complex Project New lock Zeebrugge.

 The project will include the construction of a new road, known as Nx, which will separate port traffic from local traffic and reduce congestion in central Zeebrugge.
 It will also upgrade the existing infrastructure and facilities at the port.

 The Antwerp-Bruges Port Authority is the operator for the port sites of Antwerp and Zeebrugge.
 It is a limited liability company of public law between the City of Antwerp and the City of Bruges and employs 1,800 people.

 Port communication and technology

-The port adapts a range of security measures to ensure safety within the port area.
+The port adopts a range of security measures to ensure safety within the port area.
 Entry is controlled through electronic ID cards, with scanning equipment available to screen baggage.
-The port areas are monitored by the surveillance cameras.
+The port areas are also monitored by surveillance cameras.